MBA - Triple Accredited| Master Of Business Administration Skip to main content

 • Flexibility: Study while you work with the flexibility of digital class attendance, which means minimum time away from work.
 This allows you to implement your newly acquired skills at work from the start.

-Both formats of the MBA – i.e. Modular and Blended Learning – allow you to study while you work.
+Both formats of the MBA – Modular and Blended Learning – allow you to study while you work.
 However, you need to be aware of the time demand of MBA and you need to arrange study time with your employer and family beforehand.
 Here is a rough guideline: For every 1 hour spent in class, you need to set aside 3 hours for preparation and self-study (reading, assignments, group work, etc.).
 The MBA class programme takes up around 448 hours.
 This makes prioritisation crucial.

 Short courses done via executive education cannot be presented as prior learning for credit recognition in the South African education system.
 However, for RPL students, any previous short courses will have a positive impact on the assessment of their application.

-Modular students will receive their first batch of study material three weeks prior to the beginning of the programme and thereafter at the end of every modular block for the following block.
+Modular MBA students will receive their first batch of study materials or access to e-books three weeks prior to the beginning of the programme and thereafter at the end of every modular block for the following block.
+Blended Learning MBA students will receive their first batch of study materials or access to e-books three weeks prior to the beginning of the programme and at regular intervals thereafter.

 Yes.
-South African student can spread their payment over 2 years (fees for the second year of enrolment will be adjusted to make provision for annual price increases).
+South African students can spread their payment over 2 years (fees for the second year of enrolment will be adjusted to make provision for annual price increases).
 South African students must pay a set deposit on admittance.
 75% of the annual fee is payable by the end of May and the balance of 25% by the end of September.
 International admitted students pay 50% of the annual fee as deposit.
 The remainder is due two weeks before commencement of the programme.

 The closing dates for each programme appear on the web page for that programme.
 In general, the closing dates for international applicants from non-SADC African countries and rest of world close approximately three months prior to the closing date for applicants from South Africa and (visa-exempt) SADC countries.
 Obtaining a study permit (study visa) from the South African authorities takes up to 12 weeks from the date of being offered a place on a programme at Stellenbosch Business School – hence the early application deadline for international students.
 RPL candidates (all programmes) need to apply by 31 October each year.
 Applications must be fully completed (all documents uploaded and SHL test completed) by the stipulated closing date.